Pressurized hydraulic reservoir

 The diameter of the return line.
 The default value is

-loss in the return line.
+in the return line.
 This parameter must be greater than zero.
+The default

 For reasons of computational robustness, the loss is computed with the equation similar to that used in the Fixed Orifice block: